5hubham5ingh/baremetal/README.md

    ```

    - **Note:** Using `new NativeFunctions("fun1", "fun2")` creates a new
      instance of the native app, ideal for parallel execution.
-Without the `new`
-     keyword, all function executions are queued sequentially, which may
-     introduce delays for long-running operations.
+Without the `new` keyword, all function executions are queued sequentially, making it unsuitable for long-running synchronous operations.

 2. **Calling Functions:**\
    All native functions return a promise that resolves with the function’s